Image via the Massachusetts Office of Campaign and Political Finance

 Unclear, however, is if and then who might have dropped a dime on the financial misdeeds.

-Even so, it is only reasonable to include the name of the said to be best man at the mayor’s wedding and who is now facing sentencing in federal court given his anticipated pleaded out on variously embezzling over a $100,000 in city funds as well as purloining short money payments made by seniors typically but getting by on limited incomes.
+Even so, it is only reasonable to include the name of the said to be best man at the mayor’s wedding and who is now facing sentencing in federal court given his anticipated pleading out on variously embezzling over a $100,000 in city funds including purloining short money payments made by seniors typically but getting by on limited incomes.

 After all, merely the fear of prison showers has been known to give rise to playing let’s make a deal.

-At the same time, the OCPF announcement does pose a viable answer to an ongoing question that has lingered for months on the Quarry’s financial and other affairs desk, why in recent months has the Koch Committee paid out over $23,000 to date to a Boston-based law firm with local ties which is know as the go-to law fire for politicians facing ethical sort of problem?
+At the same time, the OCPF announcement does pose a viable answer to an ongoing question that has lingered for months on the Quarry’s financial and other affairs desk: why in recent months has the Koch Committee paid out over $23,000 to date to a Boston-based law firm with local ties that is known as the go-to law fire for politicians facing ethical sorts of problems.